ProtectAir Fungal nail treatment

 Fungal nail prevention

 A clean & hygenic environment for great resultsFungi and bacteria are everywhere!
-Fungi and bacteria spores are easily transported by sweat to other areas.
+They are easily transported by sweat to other areas like socks, shoes and the shower.
 Usually this is no problem, but when suffering from fungal nail, you should be extra aware.
 Preventing reinfection, isolating the infection and proper treatment are key to fast recovery.

 Top 10 prevention tips